 Deep in the foothills of Appalachia, 40 minutes west of Asheville and two hours north of Atlanta, this region nestled between the Piedmont Plateau and the Blue Ridge Mountains has been called the Appalachian Temperate Rainforest for its cool climate and lush ecosystem.
 The summer air stays below 85 degrees year round, and verdant forests of oak and pine conceal a massive network of creeks, streams and rivers, ideal conditions for outdoor activities of all kinds.

 The Highlands-Cashiers area in western North Carolina has been mesmerizing visitors since the land belonged to the Cherokee Nation.
-Judaculla Rock, a soapstone boulder in Cullowhee, NC, is covered with strange markings and ancient petroglyphs of local wildlife, one of the best examples of indigenous culture east of the Mississippi.
+Judaculla Rock, a soapstone boulder in Cullowhee, North Carolina, is covered with strange markings and ancient petroglyphs of local wildlife, one of the best examples of indigenous culture east of the Mississippi.

-Colonel John Zachary of Surry County, North Carolina was one of the first to make his return to the area a permanent one, building a home for his wife and 14 children in 1833.
+Colonel John Zachary of Surry County, North Carolina, was one of the first to make his return to the area a permanent one, building a home for his wife and 14 children in 1833.
 The Zachary homestead included what today comprises downtown Cashiers and the High Hampton Country Club property.

 In 1875, Kansas businessmen Samuel T. Kelsey and Charles Hutchinson drew two lines on a map: one from Chicago to Savannah, the other from New Orleans to Baltimore, reasoning that the intersection on the west side of Whiteside Mountain from Cashiers would someday become a future population hub.